First published in 2016

 - In 2013, the sign was a solid black sign, with white letters.
 The two IMS logos were on each side, but said “Gasoline Alley” in large letters, and “Indianapolis Motor Speedway” in small thin lettering.
 This sign was removed after only one year, and as mentioned above, the 2012 sign was reinstalled.

 - In 2015, the sign was updated to a blue and black sign, with white lettering.
-On the left is a Sunoco logo, and on the right is an IMS logo.
-This sign was also in place for 2016, and as of the spring testing in 2017, still remains.
+On the left is a Sunoco sponsor logo, and on the right is an IMS logo.
+This sign was also in place for the 100th Indianapolis 500 in 2016, and as of 2017, still remains.
+The Sunoco logo, Gasoline Alley lettering, and IMS logo all internally illuminated, and can be lit up at night.

 EDIT: This article was edited to include revised information about the rebuilding of the garage area in the summer of 1941.